SeanZsya/SeanZsya.github.io/_pages/about.md

 # 🏅 Honors and Awards
 - *2022.09* First Class Scholarship of Beijing Institute of Technology.
-- *2021.06* Outstanding Graduates of China University of Mining and Technology, Beijing.
+- *2021.06* Outstanding Graduates of China University of Mining & Technology, Beijing.
 (Top 5%)
 - *2021.06* First Prize of Excellent Bachelor Thesis of China University of Mining & Technology, Beijing.
 (Top 1%)
 - *2020.09* National Second Prize of Collegiate Smart Car Competition.